BEOE To Set Up 4 More Protectorate Offices In Different Cities - UrduPoint

 The initiative will enable the intending emigrants to get their foreign service agreements formalized by ensuring their rights and obligations in respective countries.

-The protectorate offices would be set up at Sialkot and Dera Ghazi Khan in 3rd quarter of the current fiscal year while Abbottabad and Sukkur would get the facility in the 4th quarter, an official source in BEOE told APP on Tuesday.
+The protectorate offices would be set up at Sialkot and Dera Ghazi Khan in 3rd quarter of the current fiscal year while Abbottabad and Sukkur would get the facility in the 4th quarter, an official source in BEOE told APP.

 The summary had been prepared in this regard and would be forwarded to competent authorities for formal approval, he added.